ipfs/ipfs-companion/docs/dnslink.md

 Read [DNSLink guide][] for details such as setting it up on yourown website.

-## DNS TXT Lookup Policies in Companion
+## DNS TXT Lookup Policies

-### Disabled (No Lookup)
+### Disabled

 There will be no DNS TXT lookups when this policy is selected.
 It means DNSLink support is disabled.

-### Lookup on `x-ipfs-path`
+### Best-Effort

-This is the most efficient lookup strategy.
+This is the most efficient lookup strategy, but in rare cases it may yield false-negatives on the first load.

-DNSLink redirect is enabled, but DNS TXT lookups are executed only for domains which returned at least one HTTP response with [x-ipfs-path header][] or returned a connection error.
+DNSLink redirect is enabled, but DNS TXT lookups are executed in the background without blocking page load.

+Blocking lookups are done only for domains which returned at least one HTTP response with [x-ipfs-path header][] or returned a connection error.
-Note: initial request is cancelled as soon header is detected and redirected to IPNS as well.

-### Eager Lookup for Every Hostname
+### Enabled

 DNS TXT lookup is executed for every hostname before any HTTP request is made.
+No false-negatives.

 It removes the need for sending HTTP request to remote server if DNSLink is present, but may impact browser performance: every request to a new domain name